 Certain jurisdictions require a license to purchase, hold, enforce or sell residential mortgage loans and/or MSRs.
 In the event that any licensing requirement is applicable to us, and we do not hold such licenses, or there can be no assurance that we will obtain such licenses or, if obtained, that we will be able to maintain them.
 Our failure to obtain or maintain such licenses could restrict our ability to invest in loans in these jurisdictions if such licensing requirements are applicable.
 With respect to mortgage loans, in lieu of obtaining such licenses, we may contribute our acquired residential mortgage loans to one or more wholly-owned trusts whose trustee is a national bank, which may be exempt from state licensing requirements.
 We have formed one or more subsidiaries to apply for certain state licenses.
-If these subsidiaries obtain the required licenses, any trust holding loans in the applicable jurisdictions may transfer such loans to such subsidiaries, resulting in these loans being held by a statelicensed entity.
-There can be no assurance that we will be able to obtain the requisite licenses in a timely manner or at all or in all necessary jurisdictions, or that the use of the trusts will reduce the requirement for licensing.
+If these subsidiaries obtain the required licenses, any trust holding loans in the applicable jurisdictions may transfer such loans to such subsidiaries, resulting in these loans being held by a state-licensed entity.
+There can be no assurance that we will be able to obtain the requirement for licensing.
+In addition, even if we obtain necessary jurisdictions, or that the use of the trusts will reduce the requirement for licensing.
 In addition, even if we obtain necessary licenses, we may not be able to maintain them.
 Any of these circumstances could limit our ability to invest in residential mortgage loans or MSRs in the future and have a material adverse effect on us.

 For example, in 2024, the Maryland Appellate Court ruled that a statutory trust that held a defaulted home equity line of credit ("HELOC") must be licensed as a mortgage lender under Maryland law prior to proceeding to foreclosure on the HELOC.
 On January 10, 2025, the Maryland Office of Financial Regulation (the "OFR") issued emergency regulations that apply such decision to all secondary market assignees of Maryland consumer-purpose mortgage loans and specifically require "passive trusts" that acquire or take assignment of Maryland mortgage loans that are serviced by others to be licensed.
 While the emergency regulations became effective immediately, the OFR indicated that enforcement would be suspended until April 10, 2025.
 The emergency regulations will expire on June 16, 2025, and the OFR has submitted the same provisions as the proposed, permanent regulations for public comment.
 If we or our subsidiaries that hold interests in passive trusts that acquire and hold residential mortgage loans secured by properties in Maryland fail to secure the necessary licenses by the enforcement date of April 10, 2025, our ability to manage and foreclose on these loans may be impeded, potentially leading to legal challenges, financial losses and reputational harm.
-Additionally, the process of obtaining these licenses may result in increased compliance them to achieve our investment objectives because we have no direct ability to influence their performance.
-Certain of our costs and operational delays.
+Additionally, the process of obtaining these licenses may result in increased compliance costs and operational delays.
 There is also a risk that other states may adopt similar regulations, which could further affect our operations.